CTOR: The Middle Child of Email Metrics

 (unique clicks/unique opens) x 100

-Open rates and click rates are the metrics that are often talked about.
+Metrics such as open rates and click rates are often spoken about.
 While CTOR is not a well-publicized metric, it totally should deserve more attention.
 To understand why this metric deserves attention, it’s important to grasp the relationship of the underlying metrics.

 What do open rate and click rate mean?
 Open rates indicate the rate of unique opens by the total recipient, and click rates indicate the total number of clicks vs the total number of emails delivered.